aimms/how-to/Articles/660/660-openstreetmap-no-longer-displaying.rst

 OpenstreetMap provides a tile or WMS service free of charge.
-The "free of charge" provision assumes a fair use policy; if you are using the application heavily, you will need to take a subscription, see also `OpenstreetMap Acceptable Use Policy <https://wiki.openstreetmap.org/wiki/Acceptable_Use_Policy>`_
+The "free of charge" provision assumes a fair use policy; if you are using the application heavily, you will need to take a subscription, see also `OpenstreetMap Acceptable Use Policy <https://wiki.openstreetmap.org/wiki/Acceptable_Use_Policy>`_.

 Heavy use of other similar services by other providers will also require that you to take a subscription!

 The AIMMS WinUI provides software to deploy these GIS services but the AIMMS WinUI does not provide these services themselves.

 More information to change to a new service can be found via:
-Aimms Menu > Help > Contents and Index, and then search for GIS.
+:menuselection:`Help > Contents and Index`, and then search for GIS.

-Selected other services
+Selected Other Services
 -------------------------

 .. see also: Microsoft Bing Maps Platform APIs Terms Of Use <https://www.microsoft.com/en-us/maps/product>`_ and `Microsoft Bing licensing options <https://www.microsoft.com/en-us/maps/licensing/licensing-options>`_